aydenp/PowerSchool-API/README.md

 # PowerSchool API for Node.js

-A Node.js library for interacting with the PowerSchool API.
+A Node.js library for interacting with the PowerSchool SIS API.

 We currently support fetching a variety of data on the user.
 Due to a lack of testing resources, we currently only support read operations.
 There are no API calls that modify user data or submit any information other than logging in.